kwalczak80/Arduino-Quiz/README.md

 <ul>
   <li><a href="https://cssgradient.io/">CSS Gradient</a></li>
   <ul>
-    <li>The tool was used to create gradient background for this project.</li>
+    <li>The tool was used to create a gradient background for this project.</li>
   </ul>
 </ul>
 <ul>